Meeting Time: December 12, 2023 at 11:30am PST

 • Default_avatar

-Randall Cox 10 months ago
+Randall Cox about 1 year ago

 As a dedicated small business owner in Uptown, I've witnessed a concerning surge in unlawful driving exhibitions that pose a significant threat to our community.
 I wholeheartedly support the urgent need for calmer streets, especially around Oakland's schools and vital establishments.